 The Amenities Officer is responsible for Barn bookings.

-The Parish Council has a notice board for official notices and some local notices (space permitting) at the following sites: Post Office, Purley Rise, Mapledurham Drive, Colyton Way (shop), Knowsley Road (Purley end), Long Lane (Orchard Close), off Clarendon Rise (playground).
+The Parish Council has a notice board for official notices and some local notices (space permitting) at the following sites: The Roundabout, Purley Rise, Mapledurham Drive, Colyton Way (shop), Knowsley Road (Purley end), Long Lane (Orchard Close), off Clarendon Rise (playground).